AI CODE REVIEW

 Proper variable and function naming – Do they make sense?

 Code duplication – Is there an existing function that can be reused?
+If something is confusing, leave a friendly comment asking for clarification.

 Step 3: Check for Security & Performance Issues